 1. English is not my first language, but I took ESL in American high school and graduated.
 Should I take ESL in college?

 Most American high schools do not emphasize grammar.
 As a result, students who take both English and ESL in high school are fluent and advanced, but they still make mistakes that are not acceptable at the college level.
 At OCC, the ESL classes are taught by professors with special training.
 They are experts in grammar and reading.
 Their goal is to help you read and write at the college level as quickly as possible.
 In order to compare your English abilities with those of students in transfer-level English courses and also ESL students in lower levels, we suggest that you take the Guided Self Placement Survey

 2. I need to finish school quickly.
 In order to save time, is it best to skip ESL?

-4. I want to transfer.
+3. I want to transfer to a college or university.
 Will ESL look bad on my transcript?

-Many students who are not prepared for college-level English will drop out of English 100 before the end of the semester.
+Many students who are not prepared for college-level English will drop out of ENGL 100 before the end of the semester.
 Avoid dropping out by making sure that you are prepared with the language skills that you need.
 Ws and Ds look bad on your transcript.
 ESL classes do not.

-6. I am an international student.
-I tested into English 100, but I’m a little nervous.
+4. I am an international student.
+My placement results say ENGL 100, but I’m a little nervous.
 What can I do?